aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 * Set the `ui.AllowSuperDangerousHTMLInMessage` config field to `true`. __WARNING__: Enabling this feature increases the risk of XSS.
 Make sure that the HTML/Markdown message has been properly escaped/encoded/filtered in the Lex Handler Lambda function.
 For more information on XSS see [here](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS))

+* If using markdown to render images or video from another domain, add those domains as a space seperated list in the Cloudformation template `MarkdownSupportDomains` field - this will update the Cloudfront security headers to allow those domains.

 * Program you lambda function to provide your Markdown and HTML messages as alt-messages in the session attribute `appContext.altMessages`.
 For example your session attribute could look like this or markdown messages:

 ```